 What is the court process to finalise an adoption?

-Once permission has been granted, you can apply for the Adoption Order on form A58 which you can find from the same sources as above.
+You can apply for the Adoption Order on form A58, also available from your local Family Court.
 The applicant will be the prospective adopter(s).

 Where the child is a party, they will normally be represented by a child’s guardian and a solicitor for the child must be appointed.
 If the child has a guardian, they will produce a report to the court of what they believe to be in the child’s best interests.